GouMinghao/delta_copy/README.md

 # delta_copy
-delta copy for file backup
+A simple python tool for delta copy from one directory to another.
+Only addition file will be copied, other files will be skipped.

+This tool is helpful in cases such as doing file backup.

 ## Installation
 ```bash